wesleycamargo/azure-docs.pt-br/articles/active-directory/active-directory-reporting-api-getting-started.md

 ## Modificar o script
-Para editar o script do PowerShell abaixo para funcionar com seu diretório, substitua $ClientID, $ClientSecret e $tenantdomain pelos valores corretos de "Delegando acesso no AD do Azure".
+Edite um dos scripts abaixo para trabalhar com seu diretório, substituindo $ClientID, $ClientSecret e $tenantdomain pelos valores corretos de "Delegar Acesso no AD do Azure".

+### Script do PowerShell

     # This script will require the Web Application and permissions setup in Azure Active Directory
     $ClientID      = "<<YOUR CLIENT ID HERE>>"                # Should be a ~35 character string insert your info here